daheng414514/python-socket-database/README.md

 ## Design Decisions

+- Customer name and age are required fields, while address and phone number are optional
 - The server is intentionally designed to handle one client session per run
 - A simple text-based protocol is used for clarity and learning purposes
 - Messages are delimited using a newline (`\n`) to clearly define request boundaries